AI & Robotics Researcher | PhD in Automotive Engineering

 2021-2022 - MSc in Electronic Engineering – University of Surrey, Distinction

 I worked with LLMs and VLMs, applying techniques such as fine-tuning, RAG, function calling, and other advanced implementation methods.
-I developed autonomous software agents that streamlined user task automation by integrating LLMs and VLMs for dynamic UI understanding and task execution.
+I developed autonomous software agents that integrated LLMs and VLMs for dynamic UI understanding and task execution.

-During my tenure, I was promoted from Research Scientist to Senior Research Scientist, leading to the successful commercialization of two major products.
-One of these, SAM-Desktop, was my own proposal and has since been adopted by Lenovo, establishing a collaboration.
-My role included architectural planning, back-end development, and working closely with software developers, data scientists, and AI engineers across various levels to deliver impactful AI-driven products.
+I was promoted to Senior Research Scientist, leading the successful commercialization of SAM-Desktop, a proposal since adopted by Lenovo.
+My role included architectural planning, back-end development, and cross-functional leadership.

 Role: Robotics Researcher

 Worked on advanced control systems and digital twin simulations for autonomous mobile robots in warehouse and nuclear applications.
-Developed AI-driven load balancing, pitch/roll control algorithms, and contributed to communication & localization systems in GPS-denied environments.
+Developed AI-driven load balancing and localization systems in GPS-denied environments.